ssbc/ssb-buttwoo-spec/README.md

 ## Performance

-A benchmark of an initial prototype shows the time is takes to validate and to convert to database format to be reduced in half for single message validation.
-While bulk validation with signatures for 25 messages to take 1/7 the time of existing format.
+A benchmark of a prototype shows the time it takes to validate and convert for storing in a database to be reduced in half for single message validation.
+While bulk validation with a signature for every 25 messages takes 1/7 the time of existing format.
 To put these numbers into perspective, on an Intel i7-10510U it takes 3 minutes and 20 seconds to validate and convert 1 million messages, while butt2 takes 28 seconds.